makitango/makitango/readme.md

 # Hola.
 First things first, I am just getting into coding and this profile should be taken with a grain of salt.
 So don't rub it in your eyes too much!

-My name is **Dominic** and my nickname _makitango_ originates from me supposedly looking like the maki from the Madagascar movie whenever I see Kinder Bueno chocolate bars (best served right from the fridge!) and having had a fascination for the same-named dance (not denying that the fascination has vanished though).
+My name is **Dominic** and my nickname _makitango_ originates from me supposedly looking like the maki from the Madagascar movie whenever I see Kinder Bueno chocolate bars (best served right from the fridge) and having had a fascination for the same-named dance (not denying thatmy skills to open tango.exe have largely vanished).

 Contrary to the headline, my Spanish skills should not be tested. _(And cannot, or at least successfully.)_